Trellis Foundation

 Reapplication Policy

 The foundation discourages resubmitting previously rejected projects in subsequent years.
-However, organizations are not permanently barred from applying to future RFPs with different projects.
+However, organisations are not permanently barred from applying to future RFPs with different projects.

 Application Success Factors